m3dev/gokart/docs/for_pandas.rst

 Pandas Type Config
 ------------------

-Pandas often estimates and changes the type automatically.
-In gokart, specify a column name to check the type of Task input and output.
+Pandas has a feature that converts the type of column(s) automatically.
+This feature sometimes cause wrong result.
+To avoid unintentional type conversion of pandas, we can specify a column name to check the type of Task input and output in gokart.

 .. code:: python